-These methods can drastically reduce the health risks and high mortality rates than can occur in a sickle-cell patient.
-If you are successfully on any of these treatment plans, and you are not experiencing any major symptoms or complications, you should qualify for one of the different types of life insurance policies the companies we represent offer.
+These methods can drastically reduce health risks and high mortality rates than can occur in sickle-cell individuals.
+If you are successfully on any of these treatment plans, and you are not experiencing any major symptoms or complications, you should qualify for one of the different types of life insurance policies offered by life insurance companies.

 It becomes more difficult—if not impossible—to get a life insurance agency to underwrite a policy if you have or are experiencing acute and chronic complications.
 These issues can be serious and life-threatening.
 Some of the possible major issues include:

 - Splenic sequestration crisis: when the spleen enlarges, potentially fatal